TrigonaMinima/shiny_apps/wordcloud/readme.md

 A shiny app which lets you make a wordcloud and download the image (png) and the freq of words (csv).
-Have fun.
+To know more head over to - [wordcloud](https://trigonaminima.github.io/shiny_apps/2014/06/28/wordcloud/)